 Those who seek to be ordained to word and sacrament are usually called to ministry as lead or solo pastor and have a master of divinity degree.
 Candidates must meet the following in order to be eligible for ordinationd to word and sacrament:

-- Be engaged in full-time pastoral ministry.
+- Be engaged in a paid, called pastoral ministry position.
 The candidate serving in a non-pastoral ministry position shall demonstrate its relationship to a local Covenant congregation.

 - Hold a master of divinity degree from a seminary accredited by the Association of Theological Schools (submit transcripts).